migueltc13/project-li4/README.md

 View the [AutomatedTestsDemo.mp4](report/AutomatedTestsDemo.mp4) video to witness various website features in action.
 This demonstration efficiently showcases a variety of tests, providing a clear snapshot of the platform's capabilities.

+## Report

+Explore the project "backstage" details on the [report file](report/BetterFinds.pdf) for extensive details on all the motivation and planning behind **BetterFinds**, as well as an assortment of diagrams, use cases and testing processes that took place as the team built the foundations of the application.

 ## Documentation

-Explore the project documentation on the [main doc page](https://migueltc13.github.io/project-li4/) for comprehensive details and information regarding the structure, classes, and functions employed in BetterFinds.
+Explore the project documentation on the [main doc page](https://migueltc13.github.io/project-li4/) for comprehensive details and information regarding the structure, classes, and functions employed in **BetterFinds**.

 ## Presentation